eklem/dlt-one-draw/README.md

 * Raspberry PI Zero 2 W
 * Mounting plate [from aluminum, laser cut at Ponoko](https://www.ponoko.com/materials?materialTypes=metal)
 * Screen frame and backplate [from acrylic or wood, laser cut at Ponoko](https://www.ponoko.com/materials?materialTypes=plastic,wood) and glued/dissolved together.

+### Progress

+* Raspbian server version installed on Raspberry Pi Zero W
+* Connected to Manga Screen 2
+* Getting some graphical interface to show on the screen with X11.

+Next step is to get the screen up and running properly, then get the touch input to work.

 ## Upgrades for a second prototype